archkatas-team-oreilly-21/solution/README.md

    - Reporting service - used to retrieve report data and generate reports.

    - Data Preparation service - used to prepare data for data warehouse.

+   - Client subscription UI - web/mobile app to let clients (customers) to subscribe on support plan and provide payment option.

+   - Subscription Service - business logic for clients registration and subscription details.

+   - Experts self-registration UI - web app which can register experts automatically, requesting expertise confirming docs and having human agent for resolution of corner cases for experts failed to be registered automatically.

+   - Experts self-registration service - service walking experts through self-registration and integrated with some 3d party services  to confirm uploaded documents validity.

+   - Admin console - web app for admins to register admins, managers and other internal staff, give them corresponding permissins and content management system.

+   - Admin service - service powering admin console.

 #### Context diagram